 The most common scenario will call for the orthodontist to place braces on the teeth (at least the upper arch).
-Space will be opened to provide room for the impacted tooth to be moved into its proper position in the dental arch.
+Space will be opened to allow the impacted tooth to be moved into its proper position in the dental arch.
 If the baby’s eyetooth has not fallen out already, it is usually left in place until the space for the adult eyetooth is ready.
 Once the space is ready, the orthodontist will refer the patient to the oral surgeon to have the impacted eyetooth exposed and bracketed.

 The bracket will have a miniature gold chain attached to it.
 The oral surgeon will guide the chain back to the orthodontic arch wire where it will be temporarily attached.
-Sometimes the surgeon will leave the exposed impacted tooth completely uncovered by suturing the gum up high above the tooth or making a window in the gum covering the tooth (on selected cases located on the roof of the mouth).
+Sometimes the surgeon will leave the exposed impacted tooth completely uncovered by suturing the gum up high above the tooth or making a window in the gum covering the tooth (in selected cases located on the roof of the mouth).
 Most of the time, the gum will be returned to its original location and sutured back with only the chain remaining visible as it exits a small hole in the gum.

-Shortly after surgery (1-14 days) the patient will return to the orthodontist.
+Shortly after surgery (one to 14 days), the patient will return to the orthodontist.
 A rubber band will be attached to the chain to put a light eruptive pulling force on the impacted tooth.
 This will begin the process of moving the tooth into its proper place in the dental arch.
 This is a carefully controlled, slow process that may take up to a full year to complete.
 Remember, the goal is to erupt the impacted tooth and not to extract it!

 Exposure and Bracketing of an Impacted Cuspid